Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 \item Our complexities are determined by the operator norm $\|A^{-1}\|$, instead of the condition numbers $\kappa:= \|A^{-1}\|\|A\|$ or $\kappa_F:=\|A^{-1}\|\|A\|_F$.
 Moreover, there is no sparsity or explicit dimension dependence in the runtime.
 Instead, the runtime depends on the Pauli weight $\lambda$ which for certain problems can be much smaller than the sparsity or dimension.

 \item We allow for arbitrary normalization by any normalization factor $q$, which rescales the asymptotic complexities by $\|A^{-1}\| \rightarrow \frac{1}{q}\|A^{-1}\|$.
-We recall that in the QLSS, the solution is given as a normalized quantum state, which may be undesired.
-Chakraborty et al.~demonstrate how to obtain the state normalization to multiplicative error in $\widetilde{\OC}(\kappa \mu \poly\!\log(N)/\varepsilon)$ queries to a block encoding model, where $\mu$ is the block encoding factor \cite{chakraborty2019power}.
-Thus, if the effect of the unnormalized vector is needed for a particular end-to-end task, this additional complexity needs to be accounted for with the QLSS. \end{itemize}
+We recall that in the QLSS, the solution is given as a normalized quantum state, which may be undesired. {We discuss the role of normalization further in the following subsection.} \end{itemize}